 WellPoint is buying Amerigroup, a rival insurer, for $4.9 billion, and Medco was acquired for $29.1 billion in April by Express Scripts Holding Co., a fellow drug-benefits manager.

-Other names raised by investors include Chief Financial Officer Wayne Deveydt, Gail Boudreaux, the head of the health plan division at UnitedHealth Group Inc. (UNH), the biggest U.S. health insurer, and Kenneth Goulet, WellPoint’s executive vice- president, said Thomas Carroll, a Stifel Nicolaus & Co. analyst in Baltimore.
+Other names raised by investors include Chief Financial Officer Wayne Deveydt, Gail Boudreaux, the head of the health plan division at UnitedHealth Group Inc. (UNH:US), the biggest U.S. health insurer, and Kenneth Goulet, WellPoint’s executive vice- president, said Thomas Carroll, a Stifel Nicolaus & Co. analyst in Baltimore.